-Teen substance abuse is one of the most distressing things that families can go through.
-It’s very difficult for the family members to watch their loved one repeatedly stumble.
-Fortunately, holding an intervention can show teenagers how much their families love them and only want the best for them.
+Teen substance use is one of the most distressing things that a family can go through.
+It’s very difficult to watch your loved one struggle.
+Fortunately, holding an intervention can show teenagers how much their families love them.
 Before families take that step, though, they must learn how to stage an intervention for teens.

 At Foothills at Red Oak Recovery, we have extensive experience in helping teens overcome their substance use disorder.
-As such, we know how helpful interventions can be if they’re done properly.
+We know how helpful interventions can be if they’re done properly.
 Let us help you through this challenging period.
-Contact Foothills at Red Oak Recovery today at 866.300.5275 to speak to one of our experts.
+Contact Foothills at Red Oak Recovery today at 866.300.5275 to learn about our substance abuse treatment program.

 About Adolescent Interventions

 Whether for teens or adults, interventions can be awkward.
 When it comes to adolescent interventions, the process can be tricky.
-Most teenagers think that they know more than they do and that their families only hold them back.
-Because of that, talking to them about changing their behaviors is a challenge.
-However, before you can learn how to stage an intervention for teens, you must understand the different types of adolescent interventions.
-An informal intervention usually involves the parents just talking with the teen about drug abuse.
+Before you can learn how to stage an intervention for teens, you must understand the different types of adolescent interventions.
+An informal intervention usually involves the parents just talking with the teen about substance use.
 Essentially, it’s a quiet conversation with the goal of educating teenagers about the dangers of drug and alcohol abuse.

-When there’s evidence of ongoing drug abuse, a formal intervention is necessary.
-At this point, other family members gather to address the problem too.
-They confront the teenager about the effects their substance abuse has had on their lives.
+When there’s evidence of ongoing substance, a formal intervention is necessary.
+The teen must be confronted about the effects their substance abuse has had on their family’s lives.
 If teens could become violent or storm out, families should consider asking professionals for help.

 There are a number of actions families should take before their intervention, including:

-- Choose a small group of loved ones committed to providing support for your teen.
+- Choosing a small group of loved ones committed to providing support for your teen

-- Pick a time that is convenient for everyone, where no one will feel rushed or harried.
+- Picking a time that is convenient for everyone, where no one will feel rushed or harried

-- Arrange for the intervention to happen in a neutral setting.
+- Arranging for the intervention to happen in a neutral setting

 Tips for How to Stage an Intervention for Teens

 Families who want to hold interventions on their own can follow some tips to succeed.
 It’s important that they review all of these tips before they start.
-Even when they do, though, the first intervention may not resolve all of the issues.
+It’s important to note that the first intervention may not resolve all of the issues.
 Sometimes, it takes several conversations and help from a teen intervention center.